-- For the purpose of loading the entire plant. - In research and development organizations. - Provided For the overall planning in foundries, computer entries, repair shops etc.
+- Provide a set of loading the entire plant.

+- In research and development organizations.

+- P For the overall planning in foundries, computer entries, repair shops etc.

 Scheduling technique:

 a) Perpetual schedule:

 It is similar to master scheduling.
 It is simple and easy to understand.
 It involves less cost and can be maintained by clerical staff.
 The information is not clear when work will take place.